 USC Upstate’s sharpenUP app provides information on coping skills, mindfulness, resiliency and other information regarding mental health concerns.

-The following list reflects the Upstate Community.
-It is not an exhaustive list; for additional resources, please review Carolina Center for Behavioral Health's resource list.
+The Carolina Center for Behavioral Health maintains a useful directory of service providers to suit a number of needs.
+It can be found below.
 You can also consult with a counselor on the best possible resource for your given situation.

 Welcome Prospective Interns!